Danny Whitehall: Career

 Whitehall then spent time in the United States, playing college soccer for SIU Edwardsville Cougars and Hastings College, and at club level for Chattanooga FC and Bugeaters FC.
 At Hastings he won a number of awards and set several records, scoring 93 goals in 75 games.

 He returned to England in July 2019 with Maidenhead United, moving to Scottish club Kilmarnock in July 2020 on a six-month contract.
 He made his debut as a substitute against Hibernian on 1 August 2020.

 On 8 January 2021, Whitehall extended his contract at Kilmarnock, signing a new deal until the end of the season.
 He left Kilmarnock at the end of the 2020–21 season.

 In August 2021 he signed for Eastleigh.

+He was offered a new contract by Eastleigh at the end of the 2022–23 season, instead opting to join recently relegated National League North club Scunthorpe United on a two-year deal active from the expiration of his contract.
+Following promotion at the end of the 2024–25 season, Whitehall signed a new two-year deal.

 Personal life

 His father Steve Whitehall was also a footballer.